 Avery Wanshel Contributor,

-Avery Wanshel is a creative writer, author and social media strategist who has worked for quite a few high profile brands as well as a few startup companies in a career.
+Avery Wanshel is a creative writer, author, and social media strategist who has worked for several high-profile brands and a few startup companies.

-Meditation is an excellent way to relieve stress, to clear your mind, and to be altogether more relaxed and conscious.
+Meditation is an excellent way to relieve stress, clear your mind, and be more relaxed and conscious.

-The word “meditation†comes from Latin and means something like: thinking, meditating, and thinking.
-Meditation, without any question, has, religious roots, but it can also be practiced independently.
-Today more than ever, meditation is used as a method of relaxation and is sometimes used in psychotherapies.
+Meditation comes from Latin and means thinking, meditating, and thinking.
+Meditation, without any question, has religious roots, but it can also be practiced independently.
+Today, more than ever, meditation is a relaxation method sometimes used in psychotherapies.

-Basically, meditating is a simple mindfulness and concentration exercise.
-The facts are: You sit upright but comfortably in a quiet place, concentrating on your own breath.
+Meditating is a simple mindfulness and concentration exercise.
+The facts are: You sit upright but comfortably in a quiet place, concentrating on your breath.

 Scientific studies show that regular meditation can help with health problems such as high blood pressure, high blood sugar, high cholesterol, heart problems, and pain.

-In addition, it seems to have a positive effect on the immune system.
+In addition, it seems to affect the immune system positively.
 Subjects also showed less anxiety and depressive symptoms after several weeks of meditation training.
 It also improves brain activity and makes it more stress-resistant.

-But what exactly does that mean for you, me and our everyday life?
-What does meditation bring in everyday life?
+But what exactly does that mean for you, me, and our everyday life?
+What does meditation bring to everyday life?

 That's normal in itself.
 Our mind is constantly in motion.
 However, the constant mindset can also cause violent stress or bring us to sleep at night.

-I'm sure you also know that you can’t fall asleep because everything in the head is still spinning and spinning or waking up at night just to start the carousel again.
+I'm sure you also know that you can't fall asleep because everything in your head is spinning or waking up at night just to start the carousel again.

-Meditation can help to press the STOP button.
-The key is letting go of thoughts.
+Meditation can help you press the STOP button.
 Thoughts do not come from the outside but from the inside.
-So we ourselves are the creators of our thoughts, and as such, we can also decide whether or not to pursue a particular thought.
+Weselves are the creators of our thoughts, and we can decide whether or not to pursue a particular thought.

-By focusing on your own breath, you are brought into the current moment.
-Past worries and future plans fade.
+By focusing on your breath, you are brought into the current moment.
+Past worries and plans fade.

-In this way, the mind is trained to stay focused on one thing without distraction.
-This promotes concentration and allows us to become clearer, more present and more aware over time.
+This way, the mind is trained to focus on one thing without distraction.
+It promotes concentration and makes us clearer, more present, and more aware.

-A wonderful by-product of meditation exercises is the accompanying relaxation: blood pressure and heart rate lower.
+Meditation exercises are accompanied by relaxation: lower blood pressure and heart rate.
 Muscle tension is released.
 The body comes to rest.
-By learning to let thoughts pass and not to jump at them right away.

-For our thoughts trigger the same physical state of arousal as the real world.
-For example, thinking of the imminent presentation, we break out in sweat, begin to tremble, etc. By letting the thoughts pass and concentrating on our breath, the body can also let go.
+Our thoughts trigger the same physical state of arousal as the real world.
+For example, thinking of the imminent presentation, we sweat, tremble, etc. By letting the thoughts pass and concentrating on our breath, the body can also let go.

 Meditation exercises are sometimes used in the treatment of pain or even in chronic diseases.
-It is not about eliminating the pain, but to change the inner attitude to him.
+It is not about eliminating the pain but changing the inner attitude toward him.

-The idea is this: because we recognize the pain as an enemy image, it causes a lot of stress in the body.
-For example, when I'm thinking of a toothache all the time thinking about the unpleasant feeling ("ahh... this stupid tooth, it hurts ... it pokes and throbs, I can’t concentrate anymore ..."), my whole body tightens up everything reacts to my anger towards this aching tooth.
+The idea is this: because we recognize pain as an enemy image, it causes a lot of stress in the body.
+For example, when I'm thinking of a toothache all the time, thinking about the unpleasant feeling ("ahh... this stupid tooth, it hurts ... it pokes and throbs, I can't concenanymorey more..."), my whole body tightens up everything reacts to my anger towards this aching tooth.

 But as soon as we learn to accept the pain, the body can relax, which causes us to perceive pain as less subjective.